tkLayout/tkLayout/README.md

     which tklayout

-## Documentation
+# Documentation
-Doxygen documentation is generated using **doc** option and all the generated html files are saved in tkLayout/doc/html directory.
+Doxygen documentation is generated using **make doc**, and all the generated html files are saved in tkLayout/doc/html directory.

-## First-time install
+# First-time install
 If this is the first time that you install tkLayout, a few questions will be asked and a tkLayout configuration file will be created in $HOME/.tkgeometry: